nikitavoloboev/data/sharing/everything-I-know.md

 ## [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind)
 I also wrote an Alfred workflow that as the name suggests, acts as my second brain that I use to quickly access anything I have [indexed for myself](../knowledge/knowledge-indexing.md).
 I share it because I wish other people took this idea and made their own _Alfred My Mind_ or a _Knowledge wiki_ but for their own use.
 Sharing knowledge and tools like that is very powerful and makes a big difference.
 As I use and reuse other people's work and knowledge many times a day.
 It never hurts to add to the mix.

-I want to visualise knowledge and thoughts and ideas I have and share most of these things with other people through this wiki, [the longer articles I write](../sharing/my-articles.md), the [YouTube videos I make](../sharing/my-youtube.md)  and of course finally through the [code I write](../sharing/my-github.md) to make useful tools, apps and interactive visualisations that all can use and enjoy.
+I want to visualize knowledge and thoughts and ideas I have and share most of these things with other people through this wiki, [the longer articles I write](../sharing/my-articles.md), the [YouTube videos I make](../sharing/my-youtube.md)  and of course finally through the [code I write](../sharing/my-github.md) to make useful tools, apps and interactive visualizations that all can use and enjoy.

 With all that said.
 The best way to know about me as a person, what I like and what I am into and what I am working on is to read through this wiki.
 With time, it will contain essentially everything that I know _in my own words_.